Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: The unsupervised attention mechanism

-\textbf{Variant: beyond elementwise normalization.} In our current setup, the normalization is computed elementwise, considering the implicit space of the model parameters to be one-dimensional (i.e. all activations across the batch and layer are considered to be represented by the same implicit space).
+In our current setup, the normalization is computed elementwise, considering the implicit space of the model parameters to be one-dimensional (i.e. all activations across the batch and layer are considered to be represented by the same implicit space).
 Instead, the definition of the implicit can be more than one-dimensional to increase the expressibility of the method, and can also be user-defined.
 For instance, we can also perform the normalization over the dimension of the batch, such that each neuron in the layer should have an implicit space to compute the universal code.
-We term this variant regularity batch normalization (RBN).
+We term this variant the regularity batch normalization (RBN).
 Similarly, we can perform regularity normalization over the layer dimension, as the regularity layer normalization (RLN).
-These two variants have the potential to inherit the innate advantages of BN and LN.
+These two variants have the potential to inherit the innate advantages of the batch normalization and the layer normalization.